 Community Outreach Expenditures reflect fiscal year 2010 (July 2009 – June 2010)

 Among the Best Hospitals in Cincinnati Metro Area and Ohio

 - U.S. News & World Report has named Bethesda North Hospital the best hospital in Cincinnati Metro Area and 3rd Best Hospital in State.
 (July, 2014)

 - U.S. News & World Report has named Good Samaritan Hospital the 2nd best hospital in Cincinnati Metro Area and 7th Best Hospital in Ohio.
 (July, 2014)

 The American Medical Group Association (AMGA) has named TriHealth one of the three honorees of the 2012 AMGA Acclaim Award, given annually to medical groups for quality improvement in patient care.
 Practices sharing this award include: Group Health, Queen City Physicians, Health First Physicians and other TriHealth Physician Partners.

 Among the Top Employers in the Country

-TriHealth has been ranked in AARP's list of the Best Employers for Workers 50+ three times, most recently in 2011; the National Association for Female Executives ranked TriHealth among the 2010 Top Ten Nonprofit Companies for Executive Women; Working Mother Magazine ranked TriHealth among the 2010 Working Mother 100 Best Companies; Cincinnati Business Courier ranked TriHealth among the 2010 Best Places to Work in Greater Cincinnati; Cincinnati Enquirer Media named TriHealth among the 2014 Top Work Places.
+TriHealth has been ranked in AARP's list of the Best Employers for Workers 50+ four times, most recently in 2014; the National Association for Female Executives ranked TriHealth among the 2014 Top Ten Nonprofit Companies for Executive Women; Working Mother Magazine ranked TriHealth among the 2013 Working Mother 100 Best Companies; Cincinnati Business Courier ranked TriHealth among the 2010 Best Places to Work in Greater Cincinnati; Cincinnati Enquirer Media named TriHealth among the 2014 Top Work Places.